DelishusCake/DevilutionRS/README.md

 ## Legal
 Diablo® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

-DevilutionX and any of its maintainers are in no way associated with or endorsed by Blizzard Entertainment®.
+DevilutionRS and any of its maintainers are in no way associated with or endorsed by Blizzard Entertainment®.